toolleeo/cli-apps/README.md

 * [classifier](https://github.com/bhrigu123/classifier) - Organize files in your current directory, by classifying them into folders of music, pdfs, images, etc.
 * [detox](http://detox.sourceforge.net/) - A utility designed to easily clean up filenames; it replaces characters like spaces with standard equivalents; it also replace UTF-8 or Latin-1 (or CP 1252) characters with more handy ones.
 * [dtrx](https://brettcsmith.org/2007/dtrx/) - (Do The Right eXtraction) aims at taking "all the hassle out of extracting archives"; allows to use one command to extract archives in different formats, recursive extraction (files into file) and extracts files into dedicated directories.
+* [dua](https://github.com/Byron/dua-cli) - Disk Usage Analyzer.
+Learn about the usage of disk space of a given directory with parallel access to max out SSD exploration.
 * [duf](https://github.com/muesli/duf) - Disk Usage/Free Utility.
 * [dutree](https://github.com/nachoparker/dutree) - A tool to analyze file system usage written in Rust.
 * [exa](https://the.exa.website/) - Replacement for 'ls' written in Rust, with colors and several additional "views".